ppicas/custom-typeface/README.md

 attribute with an invalid namespace.
 In this cases the ignore MissingPrefix will hide this warnings.

-Also you can use the {@code customTypeface} attribute in your styles, themes and textAppearances as well.
-You can find some examples of this in the {@code Samples} project.
+Also you can use the `customTypeface` attribute in your styles, themes and textAppearances as well.
+You can find some examples of this in the *sample* project.

 ### Custom views extending `TextView`